leonid-shevtsov/unobtrusive_flash/README.markdown

         after_filter :prepare_unobtrusive_flash

-    Important! **Flash messages are NOT HTML escaped**, so you can use any markup in them.
-Take additional care to protect yourself from injection attacks if necessary.
+    Flash messages are HTML escaped in the same manner as regular Rails view code: if a message is not `html_safe`, it is escaped, otherwise not.
+This lets you use helpers such as `link_to` in your messages.

 3. Include `require unobtrusive_flash` in your `application.js`.